ashishkr12/Apple-vision-pro/README.md

 # Apple-vision-pro
-I developed this Apple vision pro frontent page  using Html,css, script js. and it is looking very attractive
+I developed this Apple vision pro using frontent  with the help of Html,css, script js. it is looking very attractive or 3D look.